tsmanner/dnd-5e-papercraft-spellcaster/README.md

 Wizard?
 Sorcerer?
 Some Druid?

 ### Cantrips
-You know 1 + your Intelligence modifier cantrips, minimum 1.
+You a number of cantrips equal to know your Intelligence cantrips, minimum 1.
 You are so familiar with the folds necessary to cast these spells, that you can create the effect at will, by miming the process.

 ### Arcane Magic
 You derive your power from studying/tinkering/fidgeting with arcane magic, allowing you to fold this arcane power into your origami, and allows you to store up to two times your Orimagi levels in spell slots worth of origami at once.

 ### Folding Patterns
 You are able to find patterns in the way the folds of your origami affect the spells they represent.
 You are able to fold your origami so that small modifications to it can change the spell contained within.
 As a bonus action you can change the spell slot by 1 level, or change the spell to another spell of the same school, that can be cast at the same level.
 To cast the modified spell, you still follow the normal rules for casting a spell.
 You can use this feature a number of times equal to your Intelligence modifier (a minimum of once).
 You regain all expended uses when you finish a long rest.

 ## Martial Half Caster